-The appliance, flue & chimney must be cleaned and checked internally and externally and especially after a period of disuse (e.g. after summer).

-Lift down the baffle to check for build up of soot or debris on the top from the flue pipe.

-The chimney/liner and flue connector must be swept at least annually, more often when used with sooty fuels or damp wood.
+The appliance, flue & chimney must be cleaned and checked internally and externally regularly in use and especially after a period of disuse (e.g. after summer).
+Lift down the baffle at least weekly to check for build up of soot or debris on the top from the flue pipe.
+A slot is provided in the front edge of the baffle plate for the multi tool to prevent the need to get hands dirty doing this job.
+Remove the baffle and check the flue spigot and connector is fully clear at regular intervals.
+The chimney and flue connector must be swept at least annually, more often when used with sooty fuels or damp wood.
 A wire centred sweeps brush with guide wheel is recommended.
 Any loose, broken or leaking joints or flue ways MUST be repaired immediately.